Contrary to popular opinion, children do ‘hear’ what we say. It’s true. Our out loud words do travel into their tiny ear drums.

 Yet other times parents hit a wall, convinced NO. ONE.
 IS.
 LISTENING.

-We may be tempted to collapse and wave a white flag of surrender.
+We may be tempted to wave a white flag of surrender.

 Maybe we have tried to shape our children’s character.
-But instead they get bent out of shape.
+But they get bent out of shape.
 Or we ask our kids to pick up their socks for the gazillionth time.
-It could likely be after an entire day of refereeing siblings when we long to hand in our whistle and jersey.
+After an entire day of refereeing siblings when we long to hand in our whistle and jersey.

 Whatever the situation, we have all felt it.
-Unbridled discouragement, believing we are not getting through.
+Unbridled discouragement, believing we are simply not getting through.

 My good friend Lisa was discouraged recently, with a season of sibling squabbles.
 She was convinced her words were falling on deaf ears.